jna-358/occlusion_robots_hiding/README.md

 - [tqdm](https://tqdm.github.io/)

 # Usage
-For validating the results, the script `validate.py param` offers to execute different experiments such as training on different datasets, measuring inference latencies or performing a hyperparameter search.
+For validating the results, `python validate.py param` offers to execute different experiments such as training on different datasets, measuring inference latencies or performing a hyperparameter search.
 There are the following parameters available:

 param | Explanation